maria-brito15/maria-brito15/README.md

 **Mission:** Democratize access to sustainable products, educate consumers about eco-friendly alternatives, and promote transparency in the green market.

 **Impact:** Contributes to UN SDG 13 (Climate Action) and SDG 15 (Life on Land) by encouraging conscious consumption practices that reduce environmental impact and preserve ecosystems.

+**Artificial Intelligence:** The platform integrates an AI trained using Azure Custom Vision capable of identifying the materials of items from images.
+Based on this identification, the system generates an automated sustainability analysis using the Gemini API, providing an assessment of circularity, material impact, and recommendations for more sustainable alternatives.

 **Tech Stack:** Java, Spark Framework, PostgreSQL, BCrypt, HTML5, CSS3, JavaScript